JennEYoon/learn-mldl/udemy/udemy-wcc/readme.md

   * "Actual One" is the correct folder, matches class examples.
      Datasets are also in same working folder.
   * Codes are extremely short!
-     Teacher not very good.
-Not come up with many examples.
+     Teacher is not very good.
+Did not come up with more than 1 or 2 examples.
      Could think of it as a short abbreviation.
 Try recalling code for each script file.